MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 6. Enter an increase adjustment that exactly matches the incorrect decrease adjustment.

   For example, if you entered a decrease adjustment of (–10) for item A and posted it to account 100-1300, then you need to enter an increase adjustment of 10 for item A and post it to 100-1300 at the same cost as the decrease adjustment.

+  > [!NOTE]
-*If you changed distribution accounts for the original transaction, be sure you also use those accounts for this entry.*
+  > If you changed distribution accounts for the original transaction, be sure you also use those accounts for this entry.

 7. Enter a new decrease adjustment for the correct quantity, item number and cost.